-Hamilton Beach performed a Reasonable Country of Origin Inquiry ("RCOI") on suppliers believed to provide Hamilton Beach with materials or components containing 3TGs necessary to the manufacturing of Hamilton Beach's products.
+Hamilton Beach performed a Reasonable Country of Origin Inquiry (RCOI) on suppliers believed to provide Hamilton Beach with materials or components containing 3TGs necessary to the manufacturing of Hamilton Beach's products.
 Through its RCOI process, Hamilton Beach determined that it does not contract to manufacture products that contain gold, tantalum, or tungsten, but it does contract to manufacture products that contain tin.
-Hamilton Beach's suppliers identified 58 valid tin smelters and refineries ("smelters").
-Of these 58 smelters, Hamilton Beach's due diligence review indicated that both of these smelters have been audited and recognized as conflict free by the Responsible Minerals Assurance Process ("RMAP"), formerly known as the Conflict Free Smelter Program ("CFSP").
+Hamilton Beach's suppliers identified 67 valid tin smelters and refineries ("smelters").
+Of these 67 smelters, Hamilton Beach identified 2 as sourcing (or there was a reason to believe they may be sourcing) from the Covered Countries.
+Hamilton Beach's due diligence review indicated that both of these smelters have been audited and recognized as conflict free by the Responsible Minerals Assurance Process ("RMAP").